 - Do they use a third-party testing agency to ensure compliance?

-Again, this is just a starting point of what your bank and credit union needs to think about for accessibility.
-There are many accessibility implications when you consider the full customer journey of booking an appointment online.
+This is just a starting point of the issues banks and credit unions need to think about for accessibility.
+There are many implications when you consider the full customer journey of booking an appointment online.
 Your customers will be using your third-party platform to select appointment types, pick the right time, select a staff member, etc., so you need to ensure the experience is accessible all the way through - from your website to the moment they book an appointment and receive a confirmation.

 The digital transformation of banking and financial services is becoming increasingly important - and data is at the core of this transformation.
 Utilizing data and analytics, your financial institution can make critical business decisions to drive growth.